-DEFINITION: An insurance exchange – or health insurance marketplace – is a key Obamacare provision created to provide a selection of competing providers, each offering different qualified health plans.
+An insurance exchange – or health insurance marketplace – is a key Obamacare provision created to provide a selection of competing providers, each offering different qualified health plans.
 These plans must meet standards set by the Affordable Care Act.
-Competition between plan providers would then encourage providers to improve the quality and pricing of offered plans.
+Competition between plans encourages insurers to improve the quality and pricing of offered plans.

-Through the exchange – either federally or state operated – consumers can shop online for health insurance and determine whether they qualify for premium subsidies or cost-sharing subsidies.
-(Consumers can get purchase subsidized coverage only through the exchanges.
+Through the exchange – either federally or state-operated – consumers can shop online for health insurance and determine whether they qualify for premium subsidies or cost-sharing subsidies.
+Although ACA-compliant plans are available outside the exchange in nearly every state, the subsidies are only available for plans purchased via the exchanges.

 There are 12 state-run exchanges that have their own enrollment platforms, and 39 states that use HealthCare.gov.
 But some of those 39 states have state-run exchanges and simply use HealthCare.gov as the enrollment platform.
 And some of the states that use the federally-run exchange have retained state oversight of the plans and/or operate as a partnership with the federal government.
 Here’s a list of what approach each state takes with regards to the exchange.
 In any case, there is only one official exchange in each state.